-There can be no assurance that the selling security holders will sell any or all of the shares of common stock registered pursuant to the shelf registration statement, of which this prospectus forms a part.
+There can be no assurance that the selling security holder will sell any or all of the shares of common stock registered pursuant to the shelf registration statement, of which this prospectus forms a part.

-The selling security holders and any other person participating in such distribution will be subject to applicable provisions of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations thereunder, including, without limitation, Regulation M of the Exchange Act, which may limit the timing of purchases and sales of any of the shares of common stock by the selling security holders and any other participating person.
-Regulation M may also restrict the ability of any person engaged in the distribution of the shares of common stock to engage in market-making activities with respect to the shares of common stock and the ability of any person or entity to engage in market-making activities with respect to the common stock.
+The selling security holder and any other person participating in such distribution will be subject to applicable provisions of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations thereunder, including, without limitation, Regulation M of the Exchange Act, which may limit the timing of purchases and sales of any of the shares of common stock by the selling security holder and any other participating person.
+Regulation M may also restrict the ability of any person engaged in the distribution of the shares of common stock to engage in market-making activities with respect to the shares of common stock.
+All of the foregoing may affect the marketability of the shares of common stock and the ability of any person or entity to engage in market-making activities with respect to the common stock.

-We will pay all expenses of the registration of the shares of common stock pursuant to the registration rights agreement, estimated to be approximately US\$36,000 in total, including, without limitation, SEC filing fees and expenses of compliance with state securities or "blue sky" laws; provided, however, that the selling security holders will pay all underwriting discounts and selling commissions, if any.
-We have agreed to indemnify the selling security holders against liabilities, including some liabilities under the Securities Act, in accordance with the registration rights agreement, or the selling security holders will be entitled to contribution.
-We may be indemnified by the selling security holders against civil liabilities, including liabilities under the Securities Act, that may arise from any written information furnished to us by the selling security holders specifically for use in this prospectus, in accordance with the related registration rights agreements, or we may be entitled to contribution.
+We will pay all expenses of the registration of the shares of common stock pursuant to the registration rights agreements, estimated to be US\$0.4 million in total, including, without limitation, SEC filing fees and expenses of compliance with state securities or "blue sky" laws; provided, however, that the selling security holder will pay all underwriting discounts and selling commissions, if any.
+We have agreed to indemnify the selling security holder against liabilities, including some liabilities under the Securities Act, in accordance with the registration rights agreements, or the selling security holder will be entitled to contribution.
+We may be indemnified by the selling security holder against civil liabilities, including liabilities under the Securities Act, that may arise from any written information furnished to us by the selling security holder specifically for use in this prospectus, in accordance with the related registration rights agreements, or we may be entitled to contribution.